The endpoint of the Gregory-Laflamme instability of black strings revisited

-In order to get a qualitative picture of the motion of the bulges, in Fig. \ref{fig:loc_velocities} we plot the tangential and orthogonal velocities of a light ray that is co-moving with the AH at the last stage of our simulation; these velocities provide some measure of how the various portions of the AH are moving with respect to a frame that is at rest with respect to asymptotic infinity, and it is consistent with the local dynamics of the blobs described in the previous paragraphs.
-This figure shows that the tangential velocities are relativistic and they are much larger than the orthogonal ones.
-Furthermore, whilst the smaller blobs accrete matter from the surrounding segments of string, as shown by the non-zero orthogonal velocities, they are collectively being dragged towards the second or first generation blobs.
+where the dot $\dot\,$ denotes the derivative with respect to the parameter $t$, and $\dot z$ and $\dot x$ correspond to the tangential ($v_\parallel$) and orthogonal ($v_\perp$) velocities of the null ray with respect to asymptotic observers at rest; these velocities provide some measure of how the various portions of the AH are moving with respect to a frame that is at rest with respect to asymptotic infinity.\footnote{In practice, $\dot z$ and $\dot x$ are found by requiring that \eqref{eq:null_vec} is null and that the quadratic equation $g_{\mu\nu}V^\mu V^\nu=0$ has zero discriminant.} In Fig. \ref{fig:loc_velocities} we plot the tangential and orthogonal velocities of such a light ray that is co-moving with the AH at the last stage of our simulation.
+This figure is consistent with the local dynamics of the blobs described in the previous paragraphs since it shows that while the smaller blobs accrete matter from the surrounding segments of string, as shown by the local non-zero orthogonal velocities, they are collectively being dragged towards the second or first generation blobs.
+Furthermore, the tangential velocities are relativistic and they are much larger than the orthogonal ones.
 However, the motion of the blobs is slow compared to the development of the local GL instabilities on smaller scales.